Josh MacPherson

 Let’s jump right in.

-The Duolingo English Test Structure
+The Duolingo English Test structure

 The TOEFL iBT® and IELTS® exams are organized based on sections.
 In the TOEFL iBT®, for example, you begin with the Reading, and then move on to the Listening, Speaking, and Writing sections.